-Eligible applicants under this BAA include institutions of higher education, nonprofit organizations, state and local governments, public entities, and for-profit organizations (i.e. large and small businesses) in the United States or its territories and the United Kingdom (UK), Canada, Australia, and New Zealand.
-Concept papers and proposals will be evaluated only if they are for fundamental scientific study and experimentation directed toward advancing the scientific state of the art or increasing basic knowledge and understanding.
-Concept papers and proposals focused on specific devices or components are beyond the scope of this BAA.
-More than one concept paper and/or proposal is allowable from any single institution or organization.
+Eligible applicants under this BAA include institutions of higher education, nonprofit organizations, state and local governments, and for-profit organizations (i.e. large and small businesses) in the United States or its territories.
+Whitepapers and proposals will be evaluated only if they are for fundamental scientific study and experimentation directed toward advancing the scientific state of the art or increasing basic knowledge and understanding.
+Whitepapers and proposals focused on specific devices or components are beyond the scope of this BAA.
+More than one whitepaper and/or proposal is allowable from any single institution or organization.